gregglind/micropilot/README.md

     })
 ```

+How well does it perform / scale?

+* on mobile it has been measured to write 40 events/sec.
+* on desktop (OSX) it has been measured at 120-240 events/sec.
+* Plan for 10, and you will probably be happier.

 Use With Existing Test Pilot 1?

 * create a Test Pilot experiment jar that loads your addon (using `study_base_classes`).